North Shore Railroad (Pennsylvania): North Shore Railroad System

 The first five railroads (those marked with an asterisk, *) are owned by SEDA-COG JRA (Susquehanna Economic Development Association - Council of Governments Joint Rail Authority) and operated under contract by Robey Railroads, a private company.
 The North Shore and the Nittany and Bald Eagle Railroads were the first two railroads owned by the SEDA-COG JRA.
 Robey Railroads also operates UCIR.
 As of 2006, there are plans by Robey to consolidate these six lines as the Susquehanna Railroad Corporation, a non-operating holding company.

 The system has trackage rights via the Norfolk Southern line.
-These allow the North Shore Railroad to connect to the south with the Shamokin Valley Railroad (at Sunbury), and to the north and west with the Union County Industrial Railroad (at Milton), the Lycoming Valley Railroad (at Muncy and at Linden) and the Nittany and Bald Eagle Railroad (at Lock Haven).
+These allow the North Shore Railroad to connect to the south with the Shamokin Valley Railroad (at Sunbury) and the Selinsgrove Branch (at Selinsgrove Junction), and to the north and west with the Union County Industrial Railroad (at Milton), the Lycoming Valley Railroad (at Muncy and at Linden) and the Nittany and Bald Eagle Railroad (at Lock Haven).

 History

 The North Shore Railroad's line first was built in 1852 as part of the Lackawanna and Bloomsburg Railroad.
 This was in turn acquired by the Delaware, Lackawanna and Western Railroad in 1873.
 The DL&W merged with the Erie Railroad in 1960, forming the Erie Lackawanna Railroad, and was absorbed into Conrail in 1976.

 SEDA-COG JRA was formed in July, 1983 to continue to provide rail service to communities whose rail lines Conrail had decided to abandon.
 In 1984 the JRA took over the line along the north shore of the Susquehanna River from Northumberland to Beach Haven and renamed it the "North Shore Railroad".

+On May 4, 2022, the SEDA-COG JRA purchased the Selinsgrove Industrial Track from Norfolk Southern for $371,200, adding 9 miles of track to the North Shore Railroad system.